Narden91/Narden91/README.md

 ## 🎯 Research Vision

-> PhD researcher in AI field, focusing on early detection of neurological conditions (Alzheimer's, Parkinson's) and Specific Learning Disabilities (SLD) through handwriting analysis.
-Developing novel applications of genetic algorithms and optimization techniques for healthcare diagnostics.
+> PhD researcher in the AI field, focusing on early detection of neurological conditions (Alzheimer's, Parkinson's) and Specific Learning Disabilities (SLD) through handwriting analysis.
+Developing novel applications of genetic algorithms and optimisation techniques for healthcare diagnostics.
 Committed to creating practical AI solutions that make neurological assessment more accessible and accurate.

 ## 🔬 Current Research Focus